alldaygzchen/react/readme.md

 ### recommend component

-- accordion (1. not working with css 2. accordion vs accordionalt component state)
+- accordion (accordion vs accordionalt component state)
+  - the child component is individual vs the global state is shared each other
+- menu
+  - categories are static value
+  - only items are changed, we can use function set to trigger, no need to use useState

 # Additional React